-United Way has been part of the planning team for a citywide initiative to open children’s savings accounts to help students save, plan, and pay for education costs after high school.
-United Way has committed to fundraising the cost of seeding and maintaining accounts.
+United Way supports a citywide initiative to open children’s savings accounts to help students save, plan, and pay for education costs after high school.
+United Way has committed to fundraising the cost of seeding and maintaining these savings accounts for young people in Milwaukee schools.

 Beginning the 2018-19 school year, all Milwaukee K5 kindergarteners enrolled in public, charter, and private schools will be given a savings account with an initial balance of $25 (26,400 children by the end of the 2020-21 school year).
 Savings matches and rewards for academic achievement will become incorporated as the initiative grows.